Looking for the best acupressure points for stress? We’ve got you covered below.

 Feeling stressed?
 You’re not alone.
-The American Psychological Association just reported that we’re the most stressed out we’ve been in a decade. (!!!)
-I probably don’t have to tell you that stress is capital B-A-D. It can cause weight gain, fatigue, and a host of other issues.
+According to a CDC survey, anywhere from 27 to 38 percent of adults reported symptoms of chronic stress, with numbers rising over time.
+And I probably don’t have to tell you that stress is capital B-A-D. If it goes unmanaged, stress can lead to weight gain, fatigue, skin problems, and a host of other issues.

 As someone who struggles with anxiety, I am always looking for ways to help calm my body’s fight or flight response—which is seemingly on all the time.
-I roll on essential oils, supplement with calming adaptogens (thanks, Big Chill), and prioritize getting enough sleep.
-But, the latest tool I’ve added is acupressure.
+I roll on essential oils, supplement with calming adaptogens (thanks, Big Chill!), and prioritize getting enough sleep.
+However, the latest anti-stress tool I’ve added is acupressure.

 What is Acupressure?

 Acupressure is a practice rooted in Traditional Chinese Medicine (TCM).
 Studies suggest that it can help manage and treat various issues, including but not limited to:

 The idea is that by applying pressure to specific points on the body, you can target pain points and improve your overall flow of energy (aka qi).